-The following table illustrates production expenses and production payout as components of our payout ratio for the six months ended June 30, 2013:
+The following table illustrates production expenses and production payout as components of our payout ratio for the nine months ended September 30, 2013:

-Base payout rate 83.97%
+Base payout rate 84.04%

-Production based bonuses 2.10%
+Production based bonuses 2.45%

-GDC sensitive payout 86.07%
+GDC sensitive payout 86.49%

-Non-GDC sensitive payout 0.45%
+Non-GDC sensitive payout 0.44%

-Total Payout Ratio 86.52%
+Total Production Payout Ratio 86.93%

-See "Results of Operations" for the comparative 2012 period's analysis of production payout ratio.
+See "Results of Operations" for analysis of the production payout ratio for the comparable period in 2012.

 - Compensation and Benefits Expense.
 Compensation and benefits expense includes salaries and wages and related employee benefits and taxes for our employees (including share-based compensation), as well as compensation for temporary employees and consultants. - General and Administrative Expenses.
 General and administrative expenses include promotional fees, occupancy and equipment, communications and data processing, regulatory fees, professional services and other expenses.
 General and administrative expenses also include expenses for our hosting of certain advisor conferences that serve as training, sales and marketing events. - Depreciation and Amortization Expense.
 Depreciation and amortization expense represents the benefits received for using long-lived assets.
 Those assets consist of significant intangible assets established through our acquisitions, as well as fixed assets which include internally developed software, hardware, leasehold improvements and other equipment. - Restructuring Charges.
-Restructuring charges primarily represent expenses incurred as a result of our expansion of our Service Value Commitment announced in 2013 (See Note 3 in the unaudited condensed consolidated financial statements).
-Restructuring charges also include costs arising from our 2011 consolidation of UVEST Financial Services Group, Inc. ("UVEST") and our 2009 consolidation of Mutual Service Corporation, Associated Financial Group, Inc., Associated Securities Corp., Associated Planners Investment Advisory, Inc. and Waterstone Financial Group, Inc. (collectively referred to herein as the "Affiliated Entities").
+Restructuring charges primarily represent expenses incurred as a result of our expansion of our Service Value Commitment announced in 2013 (see Note 3 in the unaudited condensed consolidated financial statements).
+Restructuring charges also include costs arising from our 2011 consolidation of UVEST Financial Services Group, Inc. ("UVEST") and our 2009 consolidation of Mutual Service Corporation, Associated Financial Group, Inc., Associated Securities Corp., Associated Planners Investment Advisory, Inc. and Waterstone Financial Group, Inc. (collectively referred to herein as the "Affiliated Entities"). - Other Expenses.
+Other expenses represent charges incurred arising from the shutdown of our subsidiary NestWise, which ceased operations in the third quarter of 2013 (the "NestWise Closure").
+The assets and liabilities acquired through the 2012 acquisition of Veritat Advisors Inc. ("Veritat") were held at NestWise as a result of a merger of Veritat into NestWise.
+In connection with the NestWise Closure, we determined that a majority of the assets held at NestWise, consisting primarily of goodwill and fixed assets, had no future economic benefit.
+Accordingly, the carrying values of goodwill and fixed assets were derecognized during the third quarter of 2013.
+Additionally, we revised our estimate of the potential payment obligation that we may be required to pay the former shareholders of Veritat, which resulted in a reduction of the contingent consideration obligation.